 Universal Basic Income: How It Became Mainstream

-The World Economic Forum’s Annual Meeting was held in Davos in January this year.
-The purpose of this conference was to discuss how to improve our societies and design a better version of globalization.
-Apart from some news questioning how eco-friendly the people flying there in private jets were, everything was going reasonably normal.
+There’s a particularly interesting World Economic Forum’s Annual Meeting that took place in Davos (as usual) in 2019.
+The purpose of that year’s conference was to discuss how to improve our societies and design a better version of globalization.
+Apart from some news questioning how eco-friendly the business and government leaders flying there in private jets were, everything was going reasonably normal.
 At least until the Dutch historian showed up.

 The video of Rutger Bergman saying he felt like he was at “a firefighters conference and no one was allowed to speak about water” went viral in the days following the conference.
 Bergman was expected to contribute to the panel discussion on inequality by adding the perspective of universal basic income (UBI).
 Instead, as he recently told Trevor Noah in the Daily Show, the fact that days had gone by and “everyone was avoiding to talk about the T-word”, i.e., taxes and tax avoidance, the historian decided to go for a quite controversial speech.

-However, the universal basic income isn’t a new idea, despite its popularity rise over the last years.
-Some pilot tests have been implemented across the world in specific regions within countries like Finland (whose 2 years program recently ended), the Netherlands, Italy, Canada, Uganda, Kenya or India.
-In fact, one of the candidates to represent the democratic party in the 2020 United States election, Andrew Yang, has been delivering the promise of giving US$1000 per month to every American if he gets elected president.
-But what is the universal basic income?
+Some pilot tests have been implemented across the world in specific regions within countries like Finland (whose 2 years program recently ended), the Netherlands, Italy, Canada, Uganda, Kenya or India – we will review their results just now.
+Moreover, one of the former candidates to represent the democratic party in the 2020 United States election, Andrew Yang, was delivering the promise of giving US$1000 per month to every American if he got elected president.
+But what is an universal basic income after all?

-What Is The Universal Basic Income?
+What Is A Universal Basic Income?
 UBI Definition

-The basic income is a policy where unemployed citizens get a certain amount of money during a determined period, with no strings attached.
-Individuals don’t have to work to earn it and they can spend it however they want.
-And everyone gets the same no matter what their gender, family structure, housing costs or employment status is.
-Make this a global policy and you’ll get to the concept of universal basic income.
+What is the definition of a universal basic income?
+A basic income is a policy where citizens get a certain amount of money during a determined period, with no strings attached.
+Individuals don’t have to work to earn it and they can spend it however they want to.
+Everyone gets the same no matter what their gender, family structure, housing costs or employment status is.
+Make this a national (or even global) policy and you’ll get to the concept of universal basic income.

 The Benefits Of A Society With A Universal Basic Income

-And what if people started leaving their unpleasant jobs and dedicate extra time in art activities such as music or painting, or even risk opening their own companies, developing recreative communities… simply because they have a UBI backup in case things go wrong?
-This would improve both people’s well-being and their entrepreneurial mindset.
-And it seems to be what happened in Finland, where despite the fact employment didn’t improve, the life quality of the participants did, poverty was eradicated and entrepreneurship was boosted.
+This space to dedicate to arts could improve both people’s well-being and their entrepreneurial mindset.
+And it seems to be what happened in Finland, where despite the fact employment didn’t improve, the life quality of the participants did.
+Poverty was eradicated and entrepreneurship got a boost.
 This is not to speak of hypothetical improvements in health, especially due to depression reduction.
-Oh and people might even get smarter, as they overcome their mental scarcity Bergman defends so much and gain 13 IQ points, studies suggest.
+Furthermore, Bergman defends people might even get smarter as they overcome their mental scarcity.
+Some studies suggest it might lead to a 13 IQ points increase.

 Concerns On Universal Basic Income

 But won’t people stop working?
 You might ask.
-Perhaps it’s still too early to tell with full certainty.
-But this 2016 study suggests this is not the case and that transfer programs don’t discourage work.
-At the same time, the universal basic income is likely far from what a reasonable good salary would be like – so people would still need to work to have the chance of enjoying expensive experiences and buying products.
+It is still too early to tell with certainty.
+But this 2016 study suggests this is not the case and that transfer programs won’t discourage people to work.
+At the same time, a universal basic income wouldn’t likely be a great salary that would allow excessive consumption or some luxury.
+The people getting them would still need to work to have the chance of enjoying expensive experiences and buying products.

-There’s also the worry on a universal basic income that’s spent on drugs and alcohol.
-The same study from above also says there’s no significant connection between money transfers and increasing on temptations goods such as alcohol and tobacco.
-In fact, according to Bergman on his book Utopia For Realists, poor people in countries like Kenya and Uganda used their money wisely and even got to improve the living conditions in their villages.
-Moreover, according to a study from the University of Manchester, programs like the universal basic income will likely mean households will put their money to good use and poverty is likely to decline.
+There are also the worries that a universal basic income is spent on drugs and alcohol.
+The same study from above also says there’s no significant connection between money transfers and the an increase in the consumption of goods such as alcohol and tobacco.
+In fact, according to Bergman’s book Utopia For Realists, poor people in countries like Kenya and Uganda used their money wisely and even got to improve the living conditions in their villages.
+Moreover, according to a study from the University of Manchester, programs like the universal basic income will likely mean households will put their money to good use and poverty will likely decline.

-Should We Continue Assessing The Potential Of The Universal Basic Income?
+Should We Continue Assessing The Potential Of A Universal Basic Income?

 The paper from O’Malley And Rothstein suggests the ongoing pilot studies need some adjustments in order to be truly effective and give valuable insights about the relevance of developing universal basic policies.
 Specifically, the authors say it’s important to define better what would be a positive outcome of a UBI pilot, which doesn’t necessarily have to do exclusively with UBI.